theModernSurrealist/vmpc-fltk/docs/vmpc_specific_settings.rst

 .. warning::

-  Since all sounds are stored in your DAW project files, be mindful of their filesize
+  Since all sounds are stored in your DAW project files, be aware of their combined size.
+If you have 32MB of sounds in memory, your project file will become 32MB bigger.

 You can choose to auto-save upon exit and auto-load upon start.
 Both operations can be in 3 states: